 Best card for gym memberships

-When The World of Hyatt Card was launched in late June 2018, the bonus category that had me most excited was fitness clubs and gym memberships.
+When the World of Hyatt Credit Card was launched in late June 2018, the bonus category that had me most excited was fitness clubs and gym memberships.
 You’ll earn 2X on these purposes with the Chase Hyatt Card but keep in mind that non-traditional gyms such as Soul Cycle won’t earn bonus points.

 While I know this won’t mean a TON of spending for many people, I really liked that Chase and Hyatt offered something different.
 Of course, if you pay for classes, CrossFit or personal training sessions, this might be an easy way to earn double points on these expenses.